matplotlib/matplotlib/doc/faq/howto_faq.rst

 as `datetime.datetime` objects.

 If you prefer the pandas converters and locators, you can register them.
-This is done automatically when calling a pandas plot function and may be unnecessary when using pandas instead of Matplotlib directly. ::
+This is done automatically when calling a pandas plot function and maybe unnecessary when using pandas instead of Matplotlib directly. ::

   from pandas.plotting import register_matplotlib_converters